EricDNP/APPWeb-PracticePack/README.md

 ## 🚒 API Consumption

-All data is retrieved through secure calls to the CourierStore Lambda API.
+All data is retrieved through secure calls to the PracticePack Lambda API.
 - JWT tokens are stored in cookies/session
 - Sent via `Authorization: Bearer <token>` header
 - JSON payloads are mapped from ViewModels → DTOs → API